 Tax Audit Lawyers in Wilmington

-The actual process involved in a tax audit in Wilmington, Delaware is usually fairly straightforward.
+The actual procedure involved in a tax audit in Wilmington, Massachusetts is typically fairly straightforward.
 If you hare chosen for an audit, you will receive a letter in the mail telling you as much.
-Before responding, it's essential for you to make sure that the letter is authentic, because there are scammers who send fake audit letters to innocent victims, in an attempt to extort money out of them.
-You should search the Internet for the name of the organization that the letter claims to represent, and call them using the contact information on their website, and confirm that you are actually being audited.
+Before responding, it's important for you to make sure that the letter is authentic, because there are scammers who send fake audit letters to innocent victims, in an attempt to extort money out of them.
+You should search the Internet for the name of the organization that the letter claims to represent, and call them using the contact information on their website, and confirm that you are truly being audited.

-Reasons For a Tax Audit in Wilmington, Delaware
+Reasons For a Tax Audit in Wilmington, Massachusetts

-How Can A Wilmington, Delaware Tax Lawyer Help?
+How Can A Wilmington, Massachusetts Tax Lawyer Help?

 If you experience an audit in Wilmington, Massachusetts, and believe that you have properly reported all of your income on your tax filings, it will probably go fine.
 And if there is anything wrong with your filings, it was likely the result of an honest mistake, and auditors are generally sensitive to this fact.
 In such cases, the penalty is typically light.
 It will probably be little more than a requirement that you pay back taxes and interest.

 However, there are times when an audit is conducted to investigate far more serious issues.
 If you find yourself facing allegations from the IRS of serious wrongdoing, and believe yourself to be innocent, you should pursue the advice of a Wilmington, Massachusetts tax attorney immediately.